mthvedt/clearley/README.md

 => "Hello, world!"
 ```

-The rule 'h' matches the letter h, and returns "Hello, ".
-The letter w matches w, and returns "world!"
-The rule goal matches the rule h, followed by the rule w, and returns the string concatenation of the two results.
+The rule `h` matches the letter 'h', and returns "Hello, ".
+The rule `w` matches 'w', and returns "world!"
+The rule `goal` matches the rules `h` followed by `w`, and returns the string concatenation of the two results.

 Of course there is a defmatch macro also.
 It works kind of like defn.
 There is also a shortcut where rules can point to other rules directly.